Introductory and Advanced

 Maureen Greeley, BS is the Executive Director of the Evergreen Council on Problem Gambling (ECPG), has worked with and for ECPG since 1998, and became Executive Director in November 2006.
 At the national level, she holds an Affiliate seat on the Board for the National Council on Problem Gambling and is the Board’s Immediate Past President.
 In Washington State, she serves on the Problem Gambling Advisory Council for the Washington State Department of Social and Health Services’ Behavioral Health Administration.

 Scholarships are available for treatment providers with a certification application on file, Peer/Recovery Coaches, and undergraduate/graduate students and professors/counselors in accredited Washington State college and university behavioral health, addictions, and counseling programs.
 Click to download the Scholarship Application (coming soon).

 All Evergreen Council on Problem Gambling (ECPG) workshops qualify toward the 30 hours of gambling-specific education required by the Washington State and National Problem Gambling Certification Boards.
 ECPG is an Approved Provider of Continuing Education by The Association for Addiction Professionals (NAADAC) and the National Council on Problem Gambling (NCPG).
-Our workshops have also been approved for continuing education by the Addictions Counselor Certification Board of Oregon (ACCBO), and the American Academy of Health Care Providers in the Addictive Disorders (AAHCPAD), and the Washington Mental Health Counselors Association (WMHCA).
+Our workshops have also been approved for continuing education by the Addictions Counselor Certification Board of Oregon (ACCBO), the American Academy of Health Care Providers in the Addictive Disorders (AAHCPAD), and the Washington Mental Health Counselors Association (WMHCA).

-Request the Evergreen Council room rate at $119/night.
+Request the Evergreen Council room rate at $132/night.